 If you’re choosing between cut vs. loop pile carpet and want to focus on durability, we recommend going with loop carpet.
 Loop carpet fibers are threaded back into the carpet’s base in (surprise) loops, which makes it more durable.
 It’s why we named loop carpet some of the best carpet for stairs—its durability is top-notch!

 It might sound strange that flooring that’s technically made from grass would be durable, but bamboo floors are even harder than some types of hardwoods.

 For example, strand-woven bamboo flooring—made of shredded bamboo fibers mixed with resins and formed into planks—is nearly twice as hard as oak flooring.
 However, it can be damaged by water or excess moisture, and isn’t always the best choice for humid climates.

-When it comes to durable flooring, you’ve got options.
+That’s a wrap on our breakdown of the 7 most durable flooring options.
 Our advice: talk to the real experts.
 Use this flooring near me search to find a local retailer in your area!

 Proud flooring aficionado and office dog mom, "Flauren" has been a professional writer and editor for more than a decade (though she still maintains her magnum opus was "The Day it Snowed Slurpees," written at the age of 6).

 This post may contain references or links to products from one or more partners of our parent company and/or subsidiaries of our parent company.
 For more information, visit this page.
 Updated 9/20/23 Want to give your laundry room an upgrade and looking for the best laundry room flooring?
 You’re in the right place!
 Laundry rooms see […]